Markyjay/inbetweens/readme.md

 ### User stories

-* As a user, I want an introduction to the game and witch a casino style environment.
+* As a user, I want an introduction to the game with a casino style environment.
 * As a user, I want to have easy access to play the game directly from the home page.
 * As a user, I want a clear account of the rules and objectives of the game.
 * As a user, I want notifications of wins and losses throughout the gameplay.